-- 2. Mr McMichael sought guidance from the Chair regarding the presence of members of parties which had yet to place on record their total and absolute commitment to the six principles of democracy and non-violence specified in paragraph 20 of the report of the International Body.
+Mr McMichael sought guidance from the Chair regarding the presence of members of parties which had yet to place on record their total and absolute commitment to the six principles of democracy and non-violence specified in paragraph 20 of the report of the International Body.
 He pointed out that this could have a bearing on other parties who were not present that morning.
 He suggested that parties who had yet to subscribe to the six principles should do so before being able to attend or participate in the proceedings.
-Mr Curran also drew attention to the importance of the issue of confidentiality within the Talks process. - The Chairman invited views from the other delegates.
-Mr Hume said that Mr McMichael had raised an important point the answer to which could set an important precedent so far as other parties were concerned.
+Mr Curran also drew attention to the importance of the issue of confidentiality within the Talks process. fington.
+Interestingly, although for the most part he referred to said that Mr McMichael had raised an important point the answer to which could set an important precedent so far as other parties were concerned.
 Similar points were made by Ms McWilliams and Mr McBride.
 Mr Trimble referred to the suggestion that there had been some attempts to contact Dr Paisley and Mr McCartney, and he requested an up-date on these efforts.
-The Chairman said he that there had been some contact understood representatives of HMG and Dr Paisley in an effort to try to find a formula which would resolve matters.
+The Chairman said he understood that there had been some contact between representatives of HMG and Dr Paisley in an effort to try to find a formula which would resolve matters.
 For his part, the Chairman said that he had had a brief conversation with a staff member of the UKUP delegation.
-Although he did not as yet have an answer regarding either party's position, he would hope that matters might become clearer reasonably soon. - 4.
-At that point Dr Paisley and Mr Robinson entered the room and took their seats.
-The Chairman welcomed Dr Paisley and Mr Robinson to the meeting and indicated that the other parties present had the previous evening confirmed their total and absolute commitment to the six principles of democracy and non-violence specified in paragraph 20 of the report of the International Body (which the Chairman then read out).
-He invited Dr Paisley's party to join the proceedings by giving a similar commitment.
+Although he did not as yet have an answer regarding either party's position, he would hope that matters might become clearer reasonably soon.